 The GAP layer interfaces with the application and profiles, and the ATT protocol exposes certain pieces of data to another device.

 The GATT layer defines the guidelines for the BLE devices, which are the server and the client.
 All data exchanged between two BLE devices are handled by GATT profile.

+In BLE protocol, the data are called Attributes and grouped as the figure below: